 Named after the town of its origin in Hyderabad, the uniqueness of the designs lies in the symmetrical size of the warp and the weft of the yarns.
 These are resist-dyed to bring the designs to life.
 Dyed in vibrant hues like most other traditional sarees, they are now woven in other parts of India as well like Andhra Pradesh, Odisha, and Gujarat.

 Read: 10 Best Bridal Lehenga Shops In India

 Hailing from a quaint village in Aurangabad in Maharashtra, the crafting of this saree is a time-consuming and labour-intensive one.
 This is because of the sheer length of fabric required to weave and create this saree.
 The weave is perfectly accentuated by traditional motifs like leaves and trees, parrots, and such other designs, which are generally women on its pallu with pure silk gold threads.
 No wonder, they are considered to be one of the favourite choices for weddings and other special occasions.

 Patolas take ‘elaborate’ to another level due to the complex weaves comprising as many as five varied colours.
-These are impeccably resist dyed into warp and weft threads that create the beautiful designs that Patolas are widely known for.
-Its versatility lies in their designs that range from floral, elephant and vegetable patterns to geometric abstract designs.
+These are impeccably resist-dyed into warp and weft threads that create the beautiful designs that Patolas are widely known for.
+Its versatility lies in its designs which range from floral, elephant and vegetable patterns to geometric abstract designs.

 9. Muga Silk